-Our findings indicate that men prefer partners who do not work, and if they do work, their preference is for women engaged in occupations that are 'feminine', i.e., have a high proportion of female employees.
-Higher castes and north Indian men are more likely to exhibit such preferences.
-We attribute these preferences to regressive gender norms, particularly the gendered allocation of time that places a disproportionate burden of home production on women and social status concerns that confine them within the home.
+Our findings indicate that men are more likely to express interest in potential partners who do not work, or alternatively, if they do work, are engaged in occupations that are 'feminine' i.e., with a greater proportion of female workers (associated with more flexible and limited work hours and also safer for women).
+Higher castes and north Indian men are more likely to exhibit such behavior.
+In this section we discuss plausible mechanisms that can explain our findings.